peterlinxm1/op/router/linksys_wrt1900acs_v2/README.md

 This firmware only supports WRT1900ACS v1 & v2 (shelby), other versions can be modified and compiled by referring to the firmware parameters.

-Linksys WRT1900 ACS firmware compilation parameters:
+# Linksys WRT1900 ACS firmware compilation parameters
 - Target System (marvell EBU Armada)
 - Subtarget (Marvell Armada 37x/38x/XP)
 - Target Profile (Linksys WRT1900ACS (Shelby))